-Once you’re done with the trick or treating, and have hung up your broomstick from a round of Halloween events, why not extend the spook-fest with a great Halloween movie for kids, suitable for small monsters of all ages?
-We’ve conjured up some of our favourite scary (but not too scary) fright fests for tots, teens and everyone in between…
+Once you’re done with the trick or treating, and have hung up your broomstick for the night, why not extend the spook-fest with a great Halloween movie for kids, suitable for little monsters of all ages?
+We’ve conjured up some of our favourite scary (but not too scary) fright-fests for tots, teens and everyone in between…

-1. When an unwitting awkward teenager discovers Hotel Transylvania (pictured above) holiday resort for monsters, he gets more than he bargained for when he falls in love with the owner’s daughter… Daddy is Dracula and he is VERY protective of his (not so) little girl.
-Plenty of laughs for kids, and grown ups, of all ages – even our own teenager cracked a smile.
+1. When an unwitting awkward teenager discovers the Hotel Transylvania holiday resort for monsters, he gets more than he bargained for when he falls in love with the owner’s daughter… Daddy is Dracula and he is VERY protective of his (not so) little girl.
+Plenty of laughs for kids, and grown-ups, of all ages – even our own teenager cracked a smile.

 2. For kids not much bigger than a pumpkin, we suggest playing it safe with the oh-so-sweet Pooh’s Heffalump Halloween Movie.
 Familiar favourites, including Pooh Bear, Tigger and Roo, are on the hunt for tricks, treats and the dreaded Gobloon around The Hundred Acre Wood in a feel-good adventure for the young and old alike.

-6. We’ll use any excuse to whack on one of the greatest family movies of all time, The NeverEnding Story, and as it is full of weird characters, spooky scenes and a really quite scary wolf thing, we say that it makes for perfect Halloween viewing.
-Remember the tissues: that creepy makeup you took hours applying will never survive the horse in the mud scene…
+6. We’ll use any excuse to whack on one of the greatest family movies of all time, The NeverEnding Story, and as it is full of weird characters, spooky scenes and a really quite scary wolf thing, making it perfect Halloween viewing.
+Remember the tissues: that creepy make-up you took hours applying will never survive the horse-in-the-mud scene…

-7. While you might not think that a bunch of super adorable talking golden retriever pups make for a Halloween movie, Spooky Buddies brings us haunted mansions, ghost dogs and plenty of adventure with a puppy gang the kids will love.
+7. While you might not think that a bunch of super-adorable talking golden retriever pups is good Halloween movie fodder, Spooky Buddies brings us haunted mansions, ghost dogs and plenty of adventure with a puppy gang the kids will love.
 Prepare for demands to adopt a dog.

 8. The film that introduced us non-Americans to the whole concept of trick or treating in the first place… E.T. the Extra Terrestrial!
 This timeless, heartwarming tale of a ridiculously endearing lost alien and his best friend, Elliot, gets us every single time.
 He just wanted to go home!